Wololoeren/Distastic-Rules/README.md

 - **Damage:** From a damage roll or a newly created damage instance.
 - **Extra‑damage:** Added on top of an existing damage instance.
 - **Self‑inflicted damage:** Damage with no attacker.
-- **Spillover‑damage:** A new damage instance created when leftover damage transfers after a target dies.
+- **Spillover‑damage:** A new damage instance with no attacker created when leftover damage transfers after a target dies.

 ---